martinvonz/jj/docs/conflicts.md

 the conflict whenever you want.
 Conflicted states can be further rebased, merged, or backed out.
-Note that what's stored in the commit is a logical representation of the conflict, not conflict *markers*; rebasing a conflict doesn't result in a nested conflict markers.
+Note that what's stored in the commit is a logical representation of the conflict, not conflict *markers*; rebasing a conflict doesn't result in a nested conflict markers (see [technical doc](technical/conflicts.md) for how this works).

 ## Advantages